hal117/cse15l-lab-reports/lab4.md

 `$ /index1 <Enter> n n n n n n n n n l l l l l r 2 <Esc> :wq`

-`/index1` searches for index1 and clicking n will search for each occurence one by one.
+`/index1` searches for index1 and clicking `n` will search for each occurence one by one so that we are able to get to the error.

-`r 2` will replace with 2.
+`r 2` will replace the index that the cursor is on with 2.
+(This fixes the bug the most efficiently).

-Esc puts you into normal mode and :wq saves and exits the changes you mode.
+`Esc` puts you into normal mode and `:wq` saves and exits the changes you mode.

+Each of these keystrokes make it easier to navigate through the code and make the changes necessary to fix the bugs within our code.

 Original code would look like this